 Yes!
 Please send photos to our email email@example.com so we can provide you an estimate.
 If the bulkhead looks like it needs a closer look, we will set up a time to come out.

 Can I get my new bulkhead painted?

 Bulkheads come in a red oxide primer finish.
-If you choose, we pre-paint the bulkheads before they are installed.
+If you choose, we can pre-paint the bulkhead before it is installed.
 We use a PPG Direct to Metal paint.
 We have a few standard colors to choose form.
-You can also pick a custom color for an additional cost.
 After installation, the doors are touched up on site.

 If you choose to paint your bulkhead yourself, follow these steps:

 IMPORTANT: Bulkheads installed or purchased with a primer finish must be painted within sixty (60) days of installation.
 Bulkhead Doors, Inc. recommends the use a Rust Preventive Alkyd Enamel.
 For best results, carefully follow the directions on the paint label, sand any areas showing signs of oxidation, and clean with paint-thinner to remove any dirt or oil.
 Use a foam roller to apply one thin coat of paint followed by a second coat.
 A good quality brush can get into the corners that the roller cannot get into.
 The exterior as well as the interior must be painted for longevity of the bulkhead.

 We use a polyurethane caulk to seal all our bulkheads.

 What are foundation plates?